prismformore/Multi-Task-Transformer/README.md

 ### **Special evaluation for boundary detection**
 We follow previous works and use Matlab-based [SEISM](https://github.com/jponttuset/seism) project to compute the optimal dataset F-measure scores.
 The evaluation code will save the boundary detection predictions on the disk.

 Specifically, identical to ATRC and ASTMT, we use [maxDist](https://github.com/jponttuset/seism/blob/6af0cad37d40f5b4cbd6ca1d3606ec13b176c351/src/scripts/eval_method.m#L34)=0.0075 for PASCAL-Context and maxDist=0.011 for NYUD-v2.
-Thresholds for HED (under seism/parameters/HED.txt) is used. ```read_one_cont_png``` is used as IO function in SEISM.
+Thresholds for HED (under seism/parameters/HED.txt) are used. ```read_one_cont_png``` is used as IO function in SEISM.

 # 5. Get pre-trained models
-To faciliate the community to reproduce our SoTA results, we re-train our best performaning models with the training code in this repository and provide the weights for the reserachers.
+To faciliate the community to reproduce our SoTA results, we re-train our best performing models with the training code in this repository and provide the weights for the reserachers.

 ### Download pre-trained models
 |Version | google drive | onedrive |